Through the mists a northern ship,

 Muscles thresh, the sounds of fright

-And fierce delight, panic, pain and disbelief,
+And fierce delight, panic, pain and

 And sobbing grief.
 Then sudden still